Navarro–Frenk–White profile: Dark matter simulations

 Over a broad range of halo mass and redshift, the NFW profile approximates the equilibrium configuration of dark matter halos produced in simulations of collisionless dark matter particles by numerous groups of scientists.
 Before the dark matter virializes, the distribution of dark matter deviates from an NFW profile, and significant substructure is observed in simulations both during and after the collapse of the halos.

 Alternative models, in particular the Einasto profile, have been shown to represent the dark matter profiles of simulated halos as well as or better than the NFW profile by including an additional third parameter.
-The Einasto profile has a finite (zero) central slope, unlike the NFW profile which has a divergent (infinite) central density.
+The Einasto profile has a finite central density, unlike the NFW profile which has a divergent (infinite) central density.
 Because of the limited resolution of N-body simulations, it is not yet known which model provides the best description of the central densities of simulated dark-matter halos.

 Simulations assuming different cosmological initial conditions produce halo populations in which the two parameters of the NFW profile follow different mass-concentration relations, depending on cosmological properties such as the density of the universe and the nature of the very early process which created all structure.
 Observational measurements of this relation thus offer a route to constraining these properties.